archway-network/archway-docs/docs/create/developer-tools/arch3js.md

 # arch3.js

 [`arch3.js`](https://www.npmjs.com/package/@archwayhq/arch3-core) is a JavaScript library that enables the interaction between front-end web applications and the Archway Protocol.
-It is a replacement using the [CosmJS](https://github.com/cosmos/cosmjs) clients.
+It is a replacement for using the [CosmJS](https://github.com/cosmos/cosmjs) client.

 ## Installation